 Full transparency of the costs of both public schools and charter/ community schools dictates that the flow of tax dollars be accurately reflected.
 Any transfer of state tax dollars to charter/community schools must be based on accurate enrollment information.
 The public school district of residence must be immediately notified when a student enrolls or withdraws from a charter/community school.
-State funding for charter/ community schools must flow directly to the charter/community school sponsor.
+The current practice of deducting funding for charter/ community school children from the state funds provided to traditional public school districts is unnecessary and confusing.
+State funding for charter/community schools must flow directly to the charter/community school sponsor.
 All local dollars generated through local levies must remain with the local taxing authority.

-- Provides state based funding, as well as support for special education, career-technical education, poverty aid and transportation services, directly to the charter/community school rather than deducting the payment to the charter/community from the local district's state funding. - Prohibits state funds for any charter/community school that refuses to accept all students who apply. - Eliminates the process of flow-through funding to charter/community schools. - Prohibits the use of local tax dollars to fund charter/community schools, except those sponsored by a locally elected board of education. - Requires that school districts be paid an administrative fee to cover the cost of tracking charter/community school enrollment. - Provides full state funding to purchase additional buses required to provide transportation for charter/community school students. - Requires charter/community schools to coordinate schedules with the district providing the transportation services. - Requires transparency in finances and accounting for all funds transferred to management companies by charter/community school governing boards for the purpose of administering and operating a charter/community school. - Requires the management company to keep all financial records and to make all such documents public records available to the governing boards and to the public.
+- Provides state base funding, as well as support for special education, career-technical education, poverty aid and transportation services, directly to the charter/community school rather than deducting the payment to the charter/community from the local district's state funding. - Prohibits state funds for any charter/community school that refuses to accept all students who apply. - Eliminates the process of flow-through funding to charter/ community schools. - Prohibits the use of local tax dollars to fund charter/community schools, except those sponsored by a locally elected board of education. - Requires that school districts be paid an administrative fee to cover the cost of tracking charter/community school enrollment. - Provides full state funding to purchase additional buses required to provide transportation for charter/community school students. - Requires charter/community schools to coordinate schedules with the district providing the transportation services. - Requires transparency in finances and accounting for all funds transferred to management companies by charter/community school governing boards for the purpose of administering and operating a charter/community school. - Requires the management company to keep all financial records and to make all such documents public records available to the governing boards and to the public.